IvanS0192/QA-Challenge---final/TEST_CASES/QA_Test_Cases.md

 ## Search Feature — Manual Test Cases

-TC001:
-Verify search field visibility on homepage.
+TC001: Verify search field visibility on homepage.
 (Prerequisites: User is on Homepage)
-1. Once on Homepage, observe the top navigation area   -   Search input field is vissible and active.
+Action:Once on Homepage, observe the top navigation area Expected Results: Search input field is vissible and active.

-TC002:
-Verify valid product search returns correct results.
+TC002: Verify valid product search returns correct results.
  (Prerequisites: User is on Homepage)
-1. Enter 'dress' in the Search box and click the search icon   -   Products with “dress” in name or description are displayed.
+Action: Enter 'dress' in the Search box and click the search icon
+Expected Results: Products with “dress” in name or description are displayed.

 TC003: